sonniebailey/sonniebailey.github.io/about-content.md

 At times, it might seem like we are veering into territory that doesn't seem directly relevant to your main concern(s) or the area(s) you want to focus on.
 However, this is deliberate.
 I will encourage you to go on tangents, and topics that don't seem immediately relevant.
 That is often where really important and valuable stuff comes up, and are often contexts for getting perspective on your true values and priorities.

-Examples of things that I often ask about:
+What I often ask about:

 * Your family situation.
 This might include children and grandchildren.
 But it will expand to other family members, as this can provide insight into things like health/longevity, and may have financial considerations.
 It will also expand to people in your orbit who might become dependent (financially or otherwise) on you in the future.